Ray-Tracing-Systems/kernel_slicer/README.md

 8) put "add_subdirectory(kernel_slicer)" to CMakeLists.txt in "clang-tools-extra" folder

-9) ninja (from build folder of clang) the new executable will be build in the "llvm-project/build/bin" folder
+9) ninja (from build folder of clang)

+   the new executable will be build in the "llvm-project/build/bin" folder

+   you may also used provided VS Code config